Update on Go 1.24 tool dependencies

 Conclusion

 We’ve learned why Go Protobuf plugin management is important, and explored a few of the most common solutions people use today.
-We’ve also introduced a novel way of managing these plugins that minimizes the problems and avoids having to use a separate installation step completely.
+We’ve dived deeper into the use of tool dependencies for Go protobuf plugin management.

 See the example repo for a complete example of using this method for managing your Go Protobuf plugin versions.